-The Company has one reportable segment consisting of investments in healthcare-related real estate properties located in the United States ("U.S.") and the United Kingdom ("U.K.").
+Omega Healthcare Investors, Inc. ("Omega," "we," "our" or the "Company") has one reportable segment consisting of investments in healthcare-related real estate properties located in the United States ("U.S.") and the United Kingdom ("U.K.").
 Our core business is to provide financing and capital to the long-term healthcare industry with a particular focus on skilled nursing facilities ("SNFs").
 Our core portfolio consists of long-term leases and mortgage agreements.
-All of our leases are "triple-net" leases, which require the tenants to pay all property-related expenses.
+All of our leases are "triplenet" leases, which require the tenants to pay all property-related expenses.
 Our mortgage revenue derives from fixed rate mortgage loans, which are secured by first mortgage liens on the underlying real estate and personal property of the mortgagor.

-Omega was formed as a real estate investment trust ("REIT").
-In April 2015, Aviv REIT, Inc., a Maryland corporation ("Aviv"), merged (the "Aviv Merger") with and into a wholly owned subsidiary of Omega, pursuant to the terms of that certain Agreement and Plan of Merger, dated as of October 30, 2014 (the "Merger Agreement"), by and among Omega, Aviv, OHI Holdco, Omega OP, and Aviv Healthcare Properties Limited Partnership, a Delaware limited partnership (the "Aviv OP").
+Omega was formed as a real estate investment trust ("REIT") and incorporated in the State of Maryland on March 31, 1992.
+In April 2015, Aviv REIT, Inc., a Maryland corporation ("Aviv"), merged (the "Aviv Merger") with and into a wholly-owned subsidiary of Omega, pursuant to the terms of that certain Agreement and Plan of Merger, dated as of October 30, 2014 (the "Merger Agreement"), by and among the Company, Aviv, OHI Healthcare Properties Holdco, Inc., a Delaware corporation and a direct wholly-owned subsidiary of Omega ("Merger Sub"), OHI Healthcare Properties Limited Partnership, a Delaware limited partnership ("Omega OP"), and Aviv Healthcare Properties Limited Partnership. a Delaware limited partnership (the "Aviv OP").

 Prior to April 1, 2015 and in accordance with the Merger Agreement, Omega restructured the manner in which it holds its assets by converting to an umbrella partnership real estate investment trust structure (the "UPREIT Conversion").
-As a result of the UPREIT Conversion and following the consummation of the Aviv Merger, all of Omega's assets are held by Omega OP, through its equity interests in its subsidiaries.
+As a result of the UPREIT Conversion and following the consummation of the Aviv Merger, substantially all of the Company's assets are held by Omega OP.

 Omega OP is governed by the Second Amended and Restated Agreement of Limited Partnership of OHI Healthcare Properties Limited Partnership, dated as of April 1, 2015 (the "Partnership Agreement").
-Pursuant to the Partnership Agreement, Omega and OHI Holdco are the general partners of Omega OP, and have exclusive control over Omega OP's day-to-day management.
-As of December 31, 2016, Omega and OHI Holdco together owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and other investors owned approximately 4% of the Omega OP Units.
+Pursuant to the Partnership Agreement, the Company and Merger Sub are the general partners of Omega OP, and have exclusive control over Omega OP's day-to-day management.
+As of December 31, 2016, the Company owned approximately 96% of the issued and outstanding units of partnership interest in Omega OP ("Omega OP Units"), and other investors owned approximately 4% of the Omega OP Units.